mdtabish803116/SpareshubWeakProject/README.md

-This is a online store of parts of different types of car where user can add to items in cart and go for payment.
+This is a online store that caters to provide different type of car and bikes spare parts.
+Here order products and make payment online.
 [GO LIVE](https://spareshub-website-clone.netlify.app/)